If you’ve ever been involved in a law firm’s electronic billing process or explored this topic online, you might be wondering: What is LEDES billing?

 Worry-free record keeping

-LEDES billing can take the guesswork out of record-keeping by standardizing billing descriptions across the firm.
-And, if a client disputes a bill, you’ll have a better understanding of what the itemized tasks mean and be in a better position to provide an informed response.
+LEDES billing can take the guesswork out of record-keeping by standardising billing descriptions across the firm.
+And, if a client disputes a bill, you’ll have a better understanding of what the itemised tasks mean and be in a better position to provide an informed response.

 LEDES billing and Clio